rbazin/ECSE556-HW1/README.md

 A `requirement.txt` is provided to reproduce the python (version 3.11.4) environment used.

 `nested_scores.pkl` contains the results of the nested cross validation hyperparameter optimization for the LASSO regression model.

+This project was part of the ECSE556 : Deep Learing for Biology course, at McGill University.